Frequently asked questions about health insurance coverage options in the District of Columbia

 All of the people who are enrolled in individual/family and small group health plans in DC have coverage for the ACA’s essential health benefits without annual or lifetime caps on the benefits.

-Premium subsidies are much less common in DC than other areas (only 6 percent of DC Health Link enrollees were receiving subsidies as of 2020, versus 86 percent of exchange enrollees nationwide).
-But this is due in large part to the District’s generous Medicaid eligibility, which extends coverage well above the levels used in most other states, along with the District’s relative affluence and the fact that everyone who buys individual/family coverage does so through the exchange (in other states, people who don’t qualify for premium subsidies might simply shop outside the exchange, but residents from DC’s most affluent communities shop in the exchange, just like anyone else in the District).
+The District’s low number of enrollees receiving premium subsidies is due in large part to the District’s generous Medicaid eligibility, which extends coverage well above the levels used in most other states, along with the District’s relative affluence and the fact that everyone who buys individual/family coverage does so through the exchange (in other states, people who don’t qualify for premium subsidies might simply shop outside the exchange, but residents from DC’s most affluent communities shop in the exchange, just like anyone else in the District).

 While a delegate represents the District of Columbia in the U.S. House of Representative, that delegate does not vote on proposed bills.
 The District of Columbia is not represented in the U.S. Senate.
 Accordingly, the District of Columbia is not “on record” for the 2010 House and Senate votes establishing the Affordable Care Act.